scoconno/scoconno.github.io/mind/personal/notes.md

 ![image](rikerb.jpg)

 The view is straightforward.
 For instance, it states that Riker is identical to whoever has a body numerically identical to his.
-The view is also made plausible by reflecting on how we normally judge personal identity; I believe that the baby in my apartment is identical to the baby my wife gave birth to beceause I see that they have the same bodies.
+The view is also made plausible by reflecting on how we normally judge personal identity; I believe that the baby in my apartment is identical to the baby my wife gave birth to because I see that they have the same bodies.

 This view also has clear upshots for questions about immortality: we cannot survive our bodily death.
 It states that we survive our bodily death only if there exists a person some time after who has a body numerically identical to our own.
 But, obviously, if our body dies then there cannot be someone in the future whose body is numerically identical to our own.